-A flanger is as an audio process which combines two audio signals.
-The second signal is slightly delayed and therefore the combined signal produces a “swirling“ effect.
-In electronic flanging, the amount of delay is varied by a low-frequency oscillator, which causes random “shifts” and “sweeps” in the frequency spectrum of the original signal, thus causing the "flanging" effect.
+A flanger is a form of modulated delay in which two audio signals are combined.
+The second signal is slightly delayed which causes the combined signal produces a “swirling“ effect.
+In electronic flanging, the amount of delay is modulated by a low-frequency oscillator, which causes random shifts and sweeps in the frequency spectrum of the original signal, thus causing the "flanging" effect.

-The name “flanging” came about in the 60s when the effect was derived by having a song recorded on two tape machines while slowing one of the machines down by placing your finger on the tape flange.
+The name “flanging” came about in the 60s.
+The effect was derived by having a song recorded on two tape machines while slowing one of the machines down by placing your finger on the tape flange.
 The effect was used extensively by artist such as The Beatles and Jimi Hendrix.

 - Wet/Dry - the balance between the processed and dry signals

 - Delay Time - the delay time of the parallel signal

 - LFO Modulation Amount - the amount by which the delay time should be modulated according to the LFO

 - LFO Rate - the rate at which the LFO modulates the delay time parameter

 - Feedback - controls the depth of the 'comb filtering' produced when the delayed signal is added back to itself